 KSFO 282353Z 28008KT 5SM PRFG VCFG E SCT020 OVC015 15/14 A3009 RMK HILLS OBSC E

-beneath the upper-tropospheric jet, six to eight miles high.
+the upper-tropospheric jet rides six to eight miles high,

-driving inversion scenes coastward to host the midglide,
+driving inversion scenes coastward to host the hide & bide,

 sliding beneath the magic foggiest ride,